Generic Name: efinaconazole topical (EF in a KON a zole TOP ik al)

 What is Jublia?

-Jublia is a prescription medicine used to treat fungal infections of the toenails.
+Jublia is used to treat a fungal infection of the toenail called onychomycosis.

 How should I use Jublia?